 By the way: This initiative’s background is explained in the blog (including remarks from Donald Norman).

 - I might mix American and British English, and I’m probably not consistent using contractions.
-As I’m no native English speaker, I’m looking forward to correcting spelling mistakes and to improving the language on this site, but I cannot reward every report of such slips.
+As I’m no native English speaker, I’m looking forward to correcting spelling mistakes and to improving the language on this site, but I cannot reward every report of slips in language.

-- Things aren’t bad but they aren’t optimal yet, but as an élève of Tschichold and Bringhurst I’m aware of that situation.
-Expect improvements.
+- Things are okay but they aren’t perfect yet; as an élève of Tschichold and Bringhurst I’m actively working on improvements.
+Suggestions, however, are always welcome.

 - Links are checked on a monthly basis, but not necessarily corrected when it comes to blog comments.
-There’s no need to report broken links in terms of this initiative, although I’m looking forward to receiving notes on them.
-Still, apologies if you come across broken references.
+There’s no need to report broken links in terms of this initiative, although I’m looking forward to receiving pointers.
+And still, apologies if you come across such broken references.

 - Display problems in dead user-agents:

 - Let’s please ignore Internet Explorer for Mac OS, Netscape Navigator 4, and pals.
 I do.
 (This note dates back to 2005, and I love keeping it in place.)